 There are specific instructions regarding eligibility or selection on the next tab on this page, called Selection.
 Please, make sure that you read the instructions thoroughly!

 ”The programme gave me the opportunity to let loose and just start exploring.
-It is project based learning where you receive various assignments and then produce a result.
-Design is doing, not studying!” – Björn Lindh, former student.
+It is challange-based learning where you receive various assignments and then produce a result.
+Design is about doing, not studying!” – Björn Lindh, former student.

 Once you have completed your application with your academic credentials and English proficiency, you also need to submit work samples, a response to our design assignment and a letter of motivation.

 Deadline for submission is February 1:st 2017.
 Only submissions using the template document below are accepted.

 To complete your application follow the steps below.

-Save your documents as a pdf and upload it to your account on Universityadmission.se.
+Save your documents as one pdf and upload it to your account on Universityadmission.se.
 See Universityadmission.se for more information.